 11.2 Suspension

-The PEP may suspend bylaws as to a particular instance or matter, but not in general, on the vote of a majority of the full membership attending a public calendar or special meeting of the PEP or as otherwise required by law.
+The PEP may suspend its Bylaws as to a particular instance or matter, but not in general, on the vote of a majority of the full membership attending a public calendar or special meeting of the PEP or as otherwise required by law, to the extent any such suspension is not inconsistent with applicable laws, rules, or regulations.
 Only those suspensions so enacted and recorded in writing shall have official status as representing the position of the PEP.

 Article XII: Personnel

-12.1 Removal-Suspension-Trial of Charges
+12.1.
+Removal-Suspension-Trial of Charges

-12.1.1 Charges
+12.1.1.
+Charges

 Charges may be preferred against any employee for: